sourcegraph/careers/job-descriptions/forward-deployed-engineer.md

   in a rapidly growing business.
 - Future entrepreneurial ambitions.

+### Compensation and benefits

+We provide competitive pay and equity because we want you to act like a business owner and share in the success of Sourcegraph.
+We also provide [many benefits](../README.md#benefits) to keep you happy, healthy, and productive.

 ### Interview process

 1. You [apply here](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5KSeSjyaujcb).
-1. 1.
-We set up a 30 minute call to chat with you about Sourcegraph and to find out what you are looking for in your next role.
+1. We set up a 30 minute call to chat with you about Sourcegraph and to find out what you are looking for in your next role.
-1. We give you a take home coding assignment which won't take you more than 2 hours to finish.
+1. We evaluate relevant technical skills that you have via a remote interview or async coding exercise.
 1. We schedule a few more hours of technical and non-technical interviews.
 We're happy to fly you out to our San Francisco office, or conduct the remaining interviews over video chat, whatever works best for you.
 1. We check your references.
 1. We make you a job offer.

 We also expect you to be interviewing us too, so ask us any questions you have along the way.

-If you aren't ready to start interviewing, but are interested to stop by our San Francisco office to meet the team, let us know!
+If you aren't ready to start interviewing, but would like to stop by our San Francisco office to meet the team, let us know!

-Sourcegraph is an equal opportunity workplace, we embrace diversity and welcome people from all backgrounds and communities.

 **[Click here to apply](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5KSeSjyaujcb)**